|

 There are also references to the legendary woman racing driver, Dorothy Levitt who was also on board, but reports fail to clarify who drove this forty footer to victory.
 She certainly drove "Napier' to victory in later races and in 1906 she set the women's world land speed record at an astonishing 96mph.
 Velocity was obviously her forte.
 But it was not Britain's "custom of the day' to encourage women drivers, in fact, despite racing throughout Europe, she was not allowed to compete at Brooklands.
 Who knows whether the journalists of the day managed to report this event avoiding the social enigma of accrediting the victory to a woman!

-In 1904 the event attracted a field of International competitors with France and America joining United Kingdom.
+In 1904 the event attracted a field of International competitors with France and America joining the United Kingdom.
 The final of the three heats in the Solent was delayed at the behest of the King and Queen who wished to watch the racing.

 The Royal Yacht, "Victoria and Albert' provided a unique finish line off Ryde Pier where a delighted Selwyn Francis Edge in Napier Minor took the winner's honours.
 But glory was short-lived as Napier II, Edge's second entry had officially qualified to represent United Kingdom, but was damaged beyond repair after the trials.
-The trophy was awarded to Frenchman, Henri Brasier in the 30 ft, 82 horsepowered, Trefle-A-Quatre.
-As reported in The Motor Boat: "In the actual contest Trefle-a-Quatre was badly beaten, so that she wins, and properly so, by a sheer technicality.
-The decision caused an eruption, but was not disputed.'

 The Automobile Club of France chose the Bay of Arachone to host the 1905 competition for the Harmsworth Trophy where it was a "walk over' for United Kingdom.
 The French withdrew their entries as a protest against the Automobile Club of France and the Americans withdrew leaving the three British entries to battle for victory.
 The steel-hulled, Napier II powered by two 4-cylinder 80 horsepower Napier engines, entered now by Lionel Rothschild and the Hon John Scott Montague took the honours with MP Lord Howard de Walden finishing second.
-The Motor Boat reported that " the future of the Harmsworth as an International affair is decidedly gloomy' - however, nothing could have been further from the truth.

 Lord Montagu went on successfully to defend the Harmsworth crown in 1906 but the following year, America sent the record breaking "Dixie', owned by Edward J Schroeder and driven by Captain Barclay Pearce to win at an average speed of 31.78mph.
 Tommy Sopwith, designer of the Sopwith Camel won glory back for Britain at the wheel of Sir Mackey Edgar's Maple Leaf IV for two consecutive years, in 1912/3, pushing the average race speed to 56.4 knots, before the first World War stopped further competition.